vatw/zigbee2mqtt.io/docs/devices/PP-WHT-US.md

 This device only support power measurements with an up-to-date firmware on the plug which can only be done via the original hub.
 In case of an older firmware you will only see 0 values in the measurements.
 Discussion: https://github.com/Koenkk/zigbee2mqtt/issues/809
+''Update'' -- as of 2021-05-14 -- OTA update pushed the latest firmware to the device- which appears now to successfully be reporting instantaneous power usage, both Current and Power.

 ## OTA updates
 This device supports OTA updates, for more information see [OTA updates](../information/ota_updates.md).